fntneves/laravel-transactional-events/README.md

 The following keys are present in the configuration file:

-The transactional behavior can be enabled or disabled by changing the following property:
+Enable or disable the transactional behavior by changing the following property:
 ```php
 'enable' => true
 ```